automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Montanoceratops.md

 # Montanoceratops
-## Description: A primitive ceratopsian of the late Cretaceous period.
+## A primitive ceratopsian of the late Cretaceous period.